haywhisksoftware/AmbilWarna/README.md

-Android Color Picker with Transparent Setting
+Android Color Picker with Transparency Setting

-It is basically a clone of [Android Color Picker](http://code.google.com/p/android-color-picker/), with a seekbar fo transparent setting.
+It is basically a clone of [Android Color Picker](http://code.google.com/p/android-color-picker/), with a seekbar for setting transparency.

-Below text is copied from the original project.
+The below text is copied from the original project.

 ------------------------------------------------------------------------------